 A typical Bun Cha

 Although you might be impressed with the seasoned pork goodness, the grease can make you feel full after some pieces.
 To solve this problem, pickled green papaya and carrot are put in the fish sauce for balance.

 Like many other Vietnamese dishes, the name Bun Bo Hue already tells the story about its origin and ingredients.
 Hue is a former imperial city in Central Vietnam that witnessed numerous historical events in Vietnam.
 It was also the capital during the Nguyen dynasty, and now some still call it the Imperial City.

 Therefore, the beef noodles soup, or Bun Bo Hue, reflects the delicacy in the cooking process as well as in Hue people’s characteristics.
 Its distinguishable soup is fresh and soothing thanks to the lemongrass, and the taste is interesting thanks to the shrimp paste served optionally on the side.
 The mixture of hot-and-sour soup, slippery noodles, ivory boiled pettitoes and moist beef topside bring a palatable feeling.

 Known as an idyllic dish of the Northern Vietnam countryside, Bun Rieu has stolen the heart of Saigonese.
-The aroma of it is light and fresh that you do not feel stuffed even after eating a large bowl.
+The aroma of it is light and fresh so you do not feel stuffed even after eating a large bowl.
 An adequate serving contains vermicelli, fried tofu, crab roe mixed with minced pork and some pieces of tomato.

 Bun Rieu with varied toppings